Fei-Sheng-Wu/PrintDialogX/README.md

 ## How to Use

-The example project is included in the [PrintDialogX.Test](https://github.com/Fei-Sheng-Wu/PrintDialogX/tree/2.0.2/PrintDialogX.Test) subfolder, with both examples of the show-while-generate-document feature, where the document is generated while the print dialog is showing, and the old method of generating the document beforehand and showing the print dialog after.
+The example project is included in the [PrintDialogX.Test](https://github.com/Fei-Sheng-Wu/PrintDialogX/tree/2.1.1/PrintDialogX.Test) subfolder, with both examples of the show-while-generate-document feature, where the document is generated while the print dialog is showing, and the old method of generating the document beforehand and showing the print dialog after.

-Show-while-generate-document feature, where `GeneratingDocument` is the function callback used to generate the document:
+Initialize a `PrintDialog` instance.

 ```c#
 //Initialize a PrintDialog and set its properties